-From the general to the specific, we’re compiling a must-read and must see list for the bear enthusiast and activist.
+From the general to the specific, we’re compiling a must-read list for the bear enthusiast and activist.
 We’ll be adding many more titles here over the coming months.
 For longer lists detailing titles which cover individual species please see the “Reading List” on our various species and subspecies factsheets

-Please note: We have linked to the appropriate pages on Amazon.co.uk where you can often “look inside” these books.
+Please note: We have linked to the appropriate pages on Amazon.co.uk and other sites where you can often “look inside” these books.
 UK residents should be able to find most if not all of these books on Amazon.co.uk as well as on other good online bookstores.
 We don’t receive commission on sales and encourage you to shop around for the best deals.
 Good second hand copies of many of these books are often available on Amazon and on Alibris.
 It should be possible to borrow most if not all of these books via your local library.

 Smiling Bears by Else Poulsen.
 A zookeeper explores the behaviour and emotional life of bears.
 Highly recommended.